makrai/notes/el-haj23-unif-emo-vad.md

       with vad-dimensions and the plutchik emotions
     ICON’21
-  * I Luengo, E Navas, I Odriozola, I Saratxaga, I Hernaez, I Sainz, D Erro Modified ltse-vad algorithm for applications requiring reduced silence frame misclassification
+  * I Luengo, E Navas, I Odriozola, I Saratxaga, I Hernaez, I Sainz, D Erro Modified LTSE-VAD algorithm for ... reduced silence frame misclassification LREC 2010
-    LREC 2010

 # 3 Datasets

-* we use five different datasets mainly focusing on text written in English
+* we use five datasets mainly focusing on text written in English
-  * Four of the studied datasets are annotated with coarse-grained categorical
+  * Four of the studied datasets are annotated with coarse-grained categories
   * the fifth has VAD labels

 ## 3.1 Stance Sentiment Emotion Corpus (SSEC)